 From the world’s top brands and designers, to global modelling agencies, to dedicated followers of fashion everywhere, everyone has a part in the fight against human trafficking.

-This article was originally published in the fanzine ‘ACTION REQUIRED: 10 Global Goals That Will Change Fashion.’
+This article was written by Amy Cuff of STOP THE TRAFFIK in collaboration with Fashion Revolution.
+The article was originally published in the fanzine ‘ACTION REQUIRED: 10 Global Goals That Will Change Fashion.’